 - $sudo jailhouse cell destroy jetson-tx1-demo

-With a fair idea of running Jailhouse cells on TX1, let us do the profiling of Jailhouse inmate performance on TX1 using GPIO ‘s.
-We have created an inmate demo application which toggles one GPIO pin- gpio36 pin no.12 on Jetson TX1 every 400us.
-Enable access to it with ROOTSHARED flag enabled in configuration file.
+With a fair idea of running Jailhouse cells on the NVIDIA Jetson Tegra TX1, we can profile the performance of Jailhouse inmate applications using GPIO benchmarks.
+We created an inmate demo application that toggles GPIO pin gpio36 (pin 12 on Jetson TX1) every 400us.
+Jailhouse hypervisor real-time isolation on Jetson TX1 enables real-time embedded ML workloads to coexist with deterministic RTOS cells, each operating within its isolated cell without interference.
+Enable access to the GPIO with the ROOTSHARED flag in the configuration file.

-Now we compiled and loaded the gpio-demo application to the inmate and start.
+We compiled and loaded the gpio-demo application to the inmate and started it.
 Simultaneously, we ran a script to toggle another GPIO pin on the root cell.
-These two GPIO’s are used for benchmarking the performance.
+These two GPIOs are used for benchmarking the performance of Jailhouse hypervisor real-time isolation on Jetson TX1.

-The below waveform captures give an idea of performance differences between the Linux application code and Jailhouse powered RTOS code.
+The below waveform captures show the performance differences between the Linux application code and Jailhouse-powered RTOS code.
+This demonstrates the real-time edge computing advantage of Jailhouse hypervisor real-time isolation on Jetson TX1.

-We can see that the inmate application provides uniform response without much deviation while in Linux root cell, period is inconsistent.
-We can also observe some impact due the cache flushes on the Jetson, but it can be mitigated with proper design.
+The inmate application provides uniform response without much deviation, while in the Linux root cell, the period is inconsistent.
+Some impact from cache flushes on the Jetson can be observed, but this can be mitigated with proper design.